NC State Wolfpack baseball: Doak Field

 The Wolfpack's home venue is Doak Field, which opened in 1966 and has a capacity of 3,000 spectators.
 The field is named for Charles Doak, who was the program's head coach from 1924 to 1939.

 Head coaches

 The program's most successful head coach was Sammy Esposito.
 Esposito coached teams to four ACC regular season championships, three ACC tournament championships, and one College World Series appearance in his 21-year tenure.

-Current head coach Elliot Avent is the program's leader in total career victories at NC State, with 1,036 as of July 31, 2024.
+Elliot Avent is the program's leader in total career victories at NC State, with 1,101 as of May 31, 2026.
 Avent became the program's winningest coach on May 9, 2010, in a 21–0 NC State win over Towson.
 The win was Avent's 514th, putting him past Sammy Esposito on the program's career wins list.

-Coach Avent is also the program's longest tenured head coach, with 22 seasons in the position.
+Coach Avent is also the program's longest tenured head coach, with 30 seasons in the position.
 Vic Sorrell and Sammy Esposito each served as head coach for 21 seasons.